 “Faith based, but not faith biased”, Hope in Tottenham represents a unique local initiative that enables the very wide range of connections within the area to be built into a network of support for local people and communities.
 The aims are multi-faceted, from the support provided to primary aged children in Haringey schools through a professionally run counselling service, to a mentoring scheme being implemented in co-operation with the College of North East London (CONEL) and other partners.

-A typical part of our work is showcased in the promotional video of our ‘Youth Summit’ video (right).
+A typical part of our work is showcased in our 2019 and 2021 ‘Youth Summit’ videos.

 Currently the main priorities for Hope in Tottenham are;